kent-thompson/webFRAME/readme.md

 kentthompson.org/user/getUser

 + Actions are mapped to a method / function in the controller class.
-+ Automaticaly supports a Default, Home Controller Design when used with only a website name and / or just a page name.
++ Automaticaly supports a Default, Home Controller Design when used with only a website name and / or just a page name request.

 ----

-RESTful AJAX based API path scheme.
+REST / RESTful AJAX based API path scheme.
 API (api) indicates use of the API controllers and JSON return type.
 **Website name  / api / controller / action**;

 Example: